-- Create your own traditions If spending time with your family or taking part in classic traditions will lead to a negative mental health state try to find your own ways to celebrate even if it is by yourself!
+If spending time with your family or taking part in classic traditions will lead to a negative mental health state, try to find your own ways to celebrate, even if it is by yourself!
 Some ideas include a self-care day scheduled at your local spa, volunteering at a local food shelter, or just making sure you do an activity you enjoy during the busy season.
-Celebrate in a way that makes you happy!
-You do not have to go to events or do things that truly make you uncomfortable.
-If you know you will pay a mental price for it later then consider your options.

-- Confide in someone who will support you The societal pressure to be happy at holiday events can be a heavy weight to carry.
-Whether it is your best friend or your dog it can feel good to just let it out.
+The societal pressure to be happy at holiday events can be a heavy weight to carry.
+Whether it is your best friend or your dog, it can feel good just to let it out.
 If you want to talk to a licensed professional, you have options.
-It is important that you feel heard and can share your frustrations.
+It is vital that you feel heard and can share your frustrations.

-- Know that your feelings are valid Even if most people (or no one you know) can relate to your feelings know that they are valid whatever the reason.
-This can be a difficult topic to discuss and others may feel the same but are scared to share their feelings.
-There are many explanations for why this may be a difficult time and there are professionals who care.
+Even if most people (or no one you know) can relate to your feelings, rest assured that they are valid, whatever the reason.
+This can be a complex topic to discuss; others may feel the same but are scared to share their feelings.
+There are many explanations for why this may be a difficult time, and there are professionals who care.
 Connections Wellness Group has therapy, psychiatry, and even telehealth services available.
-Call us today to schedule an appointment!

 Most importantly, know that you are not alone.
 Even if you may not feel this way be sure to check in with your loved ones during this time.
-Like many issues when we are brave and raise our voices, we find out we are not the only ones.
-Did this resonate with you?
-Continue the conversation on Facebook or Instagram!
-References: NAMI Multicultural & International Outreach Center.
-(2014, November).
-Mental Health and the Holiday Blues
+Like many issues, we find out we are not the only ones when we are brave and raise our voices.